AsmaBRZ/asmabrz.github.io/_posts/2021-01-17-crowd-detection.md

   src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-MML-AM_CHTML">
 </script>

 In this post, I will present my works on crowd detection.
-Crowd detection is the task of classifying and localizing crowd in images.
+Crowd detection is the task of classifying and localizing crowd in images (see Fig. 1).
 In this work, I am particularly interested in the detection of pedestrians crowd.
 I mostly used image processing methods to isolate the crowd from non-interesting objetcs and background.
 Specifically, the classification task is based on fractal dimension and the localization task is based on local density.

 <p align="center">
   <img width="900" height="600"  src="/assets/images/crowd_detection/crowd_detection_ex_pred.png">